-The Public Health Research Centre (PHRC/CISP) is the first research centre recognized by the Foundation for Science and Technology (FCT) exclusively dedicated to Public Health.
-Its mission is to carry out, develop and promote public health research, in order to create knowledge that can be used to improve the population health.
+The Public Health Research Centre (PHRC/CISP) is the first research centre recognized by the Foundation for Science and Technology (FCT) exclusively dedicated to Public Health and also integrates the Comprehensive Health Research Centre (CHRC), the new research centre in the clinical, public health and health services areas, recently appraised as Excellent by FCT.

 Research in Public Health aims at contributing to understanding the population health and at analyzing the central role of health systems and organizations.
 It also means guiding this understanding effort to the most emerging, current and complex public health challenges: aging, chronic diseases, endemic diseases, epidemics and pandemics, economic crises and unsustainable growth in health expenditures, inequities and inequities in health, environmental threats, technological development and innovative therapies, patient safety and quality of health care.